 Dreading the thought of passing 100 other travelers as you board the plane?
 Many major U.S. airlines are now boarding planes from back to front to limit passenger contact – but not American.

 Each of these small differences can add up to a drastically different flying experience from airline to airline.
 Study up on how each airline has changed its procedures and decide which one may give you the peace of mind you want.

 Remember: You Won’t Lose Money if You Don’t Go

 You don’t have to choose between your health and your wealth.

-Airlines typically charge $200-plus to change or cancel a flight.
+For years, airlines typically charged $200-plus to change or cancel a flight.
 But with coronavirus upending travel plans around the globe, they’ve given travelers some unprecedented flexibility to change or cancel flights for free.

-These waivers vary by airline, but most major U.S. carriers will let you cancel any flight booked by the end of the year get a voucher for the value of your ticket.
+These waivers vary by airline, but most major U.S. carriers will let you cancel any flight booked through at least March and get a voucher for the value of your ticket.
 You could also change the dates (or even the destination), paying only the difference in fare – not an additional fee.

 Thrifty Tip: Want a refund, not a voucher?
 Instead of canceling now, it pays to wait.